Why People Play

 Tabletop roleplaying is a deeply collaborative, face-to-face social activity that engages your imagination and gives you the opportunity to create your own characters, worlds, and stories.
 Because the outcomes are based on a combination of die rolls, decision-making, and improv roleplaying, every game session is unique.
 There’s really nothing quite like it:

-- Roleplaying games cover every imaginable genre, from fantasy to sci-fi to superheroes, and beyond.
+- Roleplaying games encompass genres from fantasy to sci-fi to superheroes, and beyond.

 - Game rules differ, but at their core roleplaying games are all about taking made up characters on exciting adventures.